elsayed85/laravel-github-copilot-chat/README.md

 A CLI experience for letting GitHub Copilot help you on the command line.

-NOTE: GitHub Copilot CLI is in technical preview.
-Expect rough corners and poorly supported platforms.
-To get access to GitHub Copilot CLI, sign up on the waitlist.

 GitHub Copilot CLI translates natural language into shell commands, with modes for different domains.
 After installation, you can use the following three command:

 ```php